gstoledo/gstoledo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer in Discipline in the Economics Department at Columbia University.
-I recently earned my PhD in Economics at [New York University](https://as.nyu.edu/econ.html).
+I am a Lecturer in Discipline in the [Economics Department at Columbia University](https://econ.columbia.edu).
+I earned my PhD in Economics at [New York University](https://as.nyu.edu/econ.html) in 2025.

 I am conducting research in Macroeconomics with particular interests in Labor and Firm Organization.

-My CV can be found [here](https://gstoledo.github.io/docs/Cv_GT.pdf)
+My CV can be found [here.](https://gstoledo.github.io/docs/Cv_GT.pdf)